Last Updated on April 4, 2026

 6. Working with the Board of Directors

-The MD acts as a bridge between the Board of Directors and company’s employees or the management team.
-They are responsible for the process of implementing the board policies and various important decisions and also regular update of the board on the company’s performance.
+The MD acts as a bridge between the Board of Directors and the company’s employees or the management team.
+They are responsible for the process of implementing the board policies and various important decisions, and also for regular updates of the board on the company’s performance.

-With the help of regular reports and meetings, the MD will help the board make the informed decisions.
-This regular communication ensures the element of transparency and accountability within the organization.
+With the help of regular reports and meetings, the MD will help the board make informed decisions.
+This regular communication ensures the element of transparency and accountability within the organisation.

 7. Human Resource Leadership

-People who have company’s biggest strength and the MD plays a vital role to manage them.
+People who have the company’s biggest strength and the MD plays a vital role in managing them.
 The MD sets the particular policies for the recruitment, training, and performance.

 They also focus on employee satisfaction and workplace culture.
 By encouraging teamwork, innovation, and skill development, the MD ensures employees stay motivated and loyal.

-A good MD builds a strong team of leaders within the company so that the organization continues to grow even in their absence.
+A good MD builds a strong team of leaders within the company so that the organisation continues to grow even in their absence.

 8. Representing the Company Externally